tomjoht/learnapidoc/_docs/resources/pubapis_api_blueprint.md

     {: .note}
     If the code isn't easy to copy and paste, you can [view and download the file here](https://idratherbewriting.com/learnapidoc/assets/files/apiblueprintweatherdata.md).

-5. Click **Save and Publish**.
+5. Click **Save**.

+Similar to Swagger Editor, the Apiary editor shows you the output in the right pane.

 ### b.
 Interact with the API on Apiary

 In the Apiary's top navigation, click **Documentation**.
-Then interact with the API on Apiary by clicking **Switch to Console**.
+Then interact with the API on Apiary by clicking first selecting an endpoint and then clicking **Switch to Console**.
 Call the resources and view the responses.

+{% include course_image.html url="" size="" border="" filename="openweathermapapiapiary" ext_print="png" ext_web="png" alt="Previewing the documentation for the OpenWeatherMap API definition in Apiary" caption="reviewing the documentation for the OpenWeatherMap API definition in Apiary" %}

 You can switch between an Example and a Console view in the documentation.
 The Example view shows pre-built responses.
 The Console view allows you to enter your own values and generate dynamic responses based on your own API key.
 This dual display &mdash; both the Example and the Console views &mdash; might align better with user needs:

 * For users who might not have good data or might not want to make requests that would affect their data, they can view the Example.
 * For users who want to see how the API specifically returns their data, or certain parameters, they can use the Console view.

+To call the resource successfully, you'll need to customize the `lat` and `lon` values (e.g., `37.3565982` and `-121.9689848`) and also add an `appid` parameter whose value is your API key (such as `fd4698c940c6d1da602a70ac34f0b147`).
+You can then call the resource successfully.

+{% include course_image.html size="medium" filename="callresourceapiary" ext_print="png" ext_web="png" alt="Customizing the lat, long, and appid parameters in order to make a successful call" caption="Customizing the lat, long, and appid parameters in order to make a successful call" %}

+[Apiary](https://apiary.io/) offers a solid platform for both designing and publishing API reference docs.
+You don't have to use API Blueprint as your spec's format.
+You can also design your specification using OpenAPI (called "Swagger" in the Apiary UI).